Posted on

 Along the Vales and Hills

-Along the Vales and Hills sang by The Red Army Choir of the USSR and conducted (and composed) by Alexander Vasilyevich Alexandrov.
-Also looks like C. Alimov helped to create it too.
+Along the Vales and Hills sung by The Red Army Choir of the USSR and conducted (and composed) by Alexander Vasilyevich Alexandrov.
+It also looks like C. Alimov helped to create it, too.
 Number K208-A. You can download the MP3 here or listen to it below.

 Cossack’s Song

-Cossack Song (or Cossack’s Song) sang by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
+Cossack Song (or Cossack’s Song) is sung by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
 Composed by Ivan Ivanovich Dzerzhinsky.
 Song number K209-B. You can download the MP3 here or listen to it below.

 If War Breaks out Tomorrow (or If Tomorrow Brings War).
-Song number 201-A. sang by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
-Composed by Dmitry Pokrass and Daniil Pokrass (they were brothers) as well as Vasily Lebedev-Kumach.
+Song number 201-A. sung by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
+Composed by Dmitry Pokrass and Daniil Pokrass (they were brothers), as well as Vasily Lebedev-Kumach.

 The lyrics note that the Red Army Chorus of the USSR was created in 1928 with 12 performers.
 It has won many awards and now has 200 performers coming from both the Red Army and the Red Navy.